mit-orcd/orcd-docs-edit/docs/recipes/orca.md

 # Installing ORCA for Personal Use

+ORCA is a quantum chemistry software package designed for computational chemistry, featuring a wide range of methods including electronic structure theory.

 ORCA is a licensed software that is free for academic use, but it cannot be transferred to third parties (per the ORCA EULA).
 So, we cannot install newer versions system-wide.
 Users must create an account and install it personally.